 If your home is sided with aluminum, you may be able to use some vinyl specialty parts.
 Otherwise, you can get custom-bent aluminum pieces for some architectural features, but these tend to be expensive and not very authentic looking.
 Sometimes it is necessary to paint aluminum siding just like wood.
 But, a paint job similar to one used for cars ensures a long life.

-Need to find a pro for your siding project?Find Pros
+Ready to start your siding project?Find Pros

 Wood siding is milled in various patterns for both horizontal and vertical application.
 Wood siding is usually, but not always, applied over solid sheathing and a layer of building paper.
 Horizontal patterns are nailed through sheathing into studs; vertical patterns generally are nailed to horizontal nailing or furring strips.
 Horizontal sidings are always applied so that each board overlaps the one below it.
 In some cases, the edges are milled to interlock, as they are all vertical patterns.